gaepdit/db-helper/Readme.md

-# EPD-IT DB Helper Class Library
+# EPD-IT Simple DB Helper

 The purpose of this library is to simplify interactions with a SQL Server database.